rburgt/perimeter/README.md

 # Usage

 Perimeter is distributed as an ecmascript 2015 module.
+The sample below assumes you are using browserify and babelify.

     import perimeter from 'perimeter';